 Despite the growing awareness of the dangers of asbestos, it's still permissible for it to be used on Navy ships if there are no other alternatives.
-The Navy has taken great action to remove most asbestos from ships, however, some still remain on ships to this day.
+The Navy has taken great action to remove most asbestos from ships.
+However, some asbestos remains on ships to this day.

 Who's at Risk of Asbestos-Related Illnesses?

 If you are a veteran or have a family member who is a veteran, you may be wondering who was and is at risk.
-All those who are considered at-risk of mesothelioma and other asbestos-related illnesses include:
+People who are considered at-risk for mesothelioma and other asbestos-related illnesses include:

 - Those involved in the repair or removal of damaged asbestos materials or asbestos insulation

-- Shipfitters and pipefitters: They were often required to saw through asbestos-covered pipes
+- Shipfitters and pipefitters, who were often required to saw through asbestos-covered pipes

-- Boilermen, enginemen, and those tasked with maintaining aircraft carrier boilers and engine rooms: They typically handled asbestos-containing gaskets and valves, and frequently removed damaged asbestos insulation
+- Boilermen, enginemen, and those tasked with maintaining aircraft carrier boilers and engine rooms, who typically handled asbestos-containing gaskets and valves, and frequently removed damaged asbestos insulation

 - Shipyard workers involved in the construction of Navy vessels